allohamora/eslint-plugin-beautiful-sort/README.md

 # eslint-plugin-beautiful-sort

-eslint plugin for imports sort by their type.
+eslint plugin for imports sort by their type

 ## Example

-From
+From:
 ```js
 import './Test.css';
 import {a,b,c} from 'a';